Rafters thought to be missing on Lehigh River located

 The rafting company said all missing rafters have been accounted for and they are presently double checking the list.

 One person is reported to have suffered a minor injury.
-There were taken to an area hospital.
+They were taken to an area hospital.

 ------